angelal4844/sep11-freedom-project/entries/entry02.md

     ]
 ```
 When I finish making my level 1 map, I inspect it using http-server and it worked!
+### Takeaways
+* If you are adding a list inside of a variable.
+REMEMBER: add a comma after each code
+* Try inspecting your code using http-server to see if the code works
+* Ask questions on slack if you are confused

+### EDP
+Last blog, I was in stage 1, define the problem and stage 2, research the problem.
+I am currently in stage 2, research the problem.
+These few weeks, I was tinkering with Kaboom.js In addition, I was trying out and praticing how to use the code in code.cs50.io.

+### Skills
+The skills I learned is how to learn, debugging and creativity.
+During these few weeks, one skill I learned is how to learn.
+I learned how to use `addLevel ([])`, `add ([])`, `pos()` and many more.
+In addition, another skill I learned is debugging.
+During these few weeks, I was trying out different codes when the code is not working and looking at the playground in Kaboom.js to see how the code works.
+The skill I also learned is creativity.
+When I was praticing and trying out the code, I thought of different ideas of what I want my game to be.

 [Previous](entry01.md) | [Next](entry03.md)